yssource/rhai/doc/src/language/statements.md

 Statements are terminated by semicolons '`;`' and they are mandatory, except for the _last_ statement in a _block_ (enclosed by '`{`' .. '`}`' pairs) where it can be omitted.

-Semicolons can also be omitted if the statement contains a block itself (e.g. the `if`, `while`, `for` and `loop` statements).
+Semicolons can also be omitted if the statement ends with a block itself (e.g. the `if`, `while`, `for` and `loop` statements).

 ```rust